 - Eating too much or too little

-Mind / Body Integration Model: Rationale
+Stress and the Mind / Body Integration Model: Rationale

 When the mind and body are in balance there is neither over or under arousal of mental, emotional and physical components.
 It is typically accepted that many of the mental, emotional and physical symptoms we experience represent a mind/body imbalance that is caused by, or aggravated by "stress".
-It is not unusual to hear persons speaking of "being stressed, overwhelmed by stress, stressed out, under stress, stress management etc ."
-Although there are many definitions of stress, the following definition provides an simplified understanding: stress is a condition in which there is excessively high levels of toxic chemicals being released from the brain and the body.
+It is not unusual to hear persons speaking of "being stressed, overwhelmed by stress, stressed out, under stress, stress management etc. ."
+Although there are many definitions of stress, the following definition provides an simplified understanding: stress is a condition in which there is excessively high levels of toxic chemicals being released from the brain/mind and the body.
 This maladaptive response results in a range of unpleasant physical, psychological and behavioral problems.

 The longer stress continues, the more serious the effects can become.
 A person may experience exhaustion, chronic fatigue and be unable to sleep.
 If these symptoms are left unaddressed they can contribute to a number of physical and psychological problems.
 These conditions include heart disease, hypertension, insomnia, muscle pains, peptic ulcers, irritable bowel syndrome, chronic fatigue, panic disorder, and other medical conditions.
 These conditions can coexist with an inability to cope with chronic stress, anxiety or depression.